ankane/lockbox/README.md

 ### Per Field/Uploader

-To set a key for a field/uploader, use a string:
+To set a key for an individual field/uploader, use a string:

 ```ruby
 class User < ApplicationRecord